What Have You Got to Lose? Everything.

 If thought and feeling and lyricism and energy are ephemeral at best, this app highlights that fact to an order of magnitude.
 But it does bring your mortality to the fore.
 It might be said we need that on occasion: a jolt of recognizing that if you push yourself to make something, to override the “what-ifs” that could be the very needed jolt of mortality to re-start the car, bust through the wall, and make the story, blog, or early stirrings of that nonfiction book you’ve had in mind forever happen.

 Feeling dangerous?
 Members can join OLP Assistant Pascale Potvin March 24th @ 9 AM for a free one hour session of using the app.
-Become a member and join your peers in our chatroom for this cathartic challenge.
+Enter the free Writers’ Lounge and join your peers in our chatroom for this cathartic challenge.